This post may contain affiliate links. Please read mydisclosure policy.

 Ingredient Notes for making BBQ Rub Seasoning

-Brown Sugar: I usually use coconut sugar or panela sugar.
+Brown Sugar: I usually use coconut sugar (affiliate link) or panela sugar (affiliate link).
 I like the rich flavor of these sugars in my bbq rub.
-Both of these sugars are less processed and still maintain some nutritional elements and have a lower glycemic index when compared to traditional brown sugar.
+Both of these sugars are less processed, still maintain some nutritional elements, and have a lower glycemic index when compared to traditional brown sugar.

 Salt: Barbecue needs a good amount of salt.
 Always Kosher salt.
 However, sometimes I leave the salt out of this recipe and add the salt in before cooking.
-That way I can adjust the amount of salt I'm using.
-Fattier cuts of meat like pork shoulder can handle a lot more salt than shrimp.
+That way, I can adjust the amount of salt I’m using.
+Fattier cuts of meat, like pork shoulder, can handle much more salt than shrimp.

-Paprika: You can use regular sweet paprika or smoked paprika in this recipe.
+Paprika: This recipe can use regular sweet paprika or smoked paprika.
 I usually use smoked paprika.
-If you aren't going to be smoking your meat smoked paprika adds a lovely element of smokey flavor to any dish.
+If you aren’t going to be smoking your meat, smoked paprika adds a lovely element of smokey flavor to any dish.

 Chili Powder: Chili powder is a blend of spices.
-I use a lot of chili powder in cooking and it adds great flavor here!
-The spices in chili powder are very similar to the ones used in this rub, in different ratios of course.
+I use a lot of chili powder in cooking, which adds great flavor here!
+The spices in chili powder are similar to the ones used in this rub, in different ratios.

-Garlic Granules: I like to use garlic granules in my spice blends.
+Garlic Granules: I like to use garlic granules (affiliate link) in my spice blends.
 I find that the granules are less cakey.
 They seem to keep better when storing.

-Dry Mustard: Dry mustard has virtually no flavor at all until it is mixed with liquid.
-Then if yields an earthy, spicy element to the barbecue rub that is essential.
+Dry Mustard: Dry mustard has virtually no flavor until it is mixed with liquid.
+Then it yields an earthy, spicy element to the essential barbecue rub.

 Oregano: Dried oregano provides an earthy, pungent, and slightly astringent flavor element to sauces.

-Cumin: Cumin is used in a lot of different types of food to provide an earthy note.
+Cumin: Cumin is used in many different types of food to provide an earthy note.
 It is the main ingredient in Chili Powder.
-It's used heavily in Mexican, Thai, Indian and Vietnamese cooking.
+It’s used heavily in Mexican, Thai, Indian and Vietnamese cooking.
 Some of my favorite kinds of food!

-Cayenne Pepper: Ahhh cayenne.
+Cayenne Pepper: Ahhh, cayenne.
 Sweet heat.
-Cayenne doesn't have a lot of flavors it has bitterness and tartness and a whole heck of a lot of spiciness.
+Cayenne doesn’t have a lot of flavors it has bitterness and tartness and a whole heck of a lot of spicinesses.
 Cayenne is the main ingredient in Tabasco sauce.
-Adjust the amount of cayenne in this recipe to suit your level of preference.
+Adjust the amount of cayenne in this recipe to suit your preference level.